villeman/terminal/README.md

 # Terminals

 Follow the instructions below to set up the first and any additional terminals.
-Just pay attention to minor differences in configuration for additional terminals which will be noted in the text.
+Just pay attention to minor differences in configuration for additional terminals which will be noted in the steps.

+## Requirements

+* Raspberry Pi 3¹
+* SD card

+¹ If you want to connect terminals over wi-fi.

 ## Installation

 1. Download [FullPageOS](http://docstech.net/FullPageOS/2017-06-24_2017-06-21-fullpageos-jessie-lite-0.7.0.zip) (direct download link).
 2. Unzip the image and "burn" it to an SD card [like any other Raspberry Pi image](https://www.raspberrypi.org/documentation/installation/installing-images/README.md).
-3. Before ejecting the SD card from the computer used to burn the image, configure the wi-fi connection for FullPageOS by editing `fullpageos-network.txt` at the root of the flashed card.
-(Of course the wi-fi can be configured or updated later by plugging the SD card into any computer again.)
+3. Before ejecting the SD card from the computer used to burn the image, configure the wi-fi connection for FullPageOS by editing `fullpageos-network.txt` on the root of the flashed card.
+(Of course the wi-fi settings can configured or updated later by plugging the SD card into any computer again.)
 4. Insert the SD card into a Raspberry Pi and connect the Pi to a power adapter (and network cable if you didn't configure wi-fi in step 3).
 5. Log into the Pi via SSH: `ssh pi@fullpageos.local` (default password is "raspberry").

+**Please note:** The `fullpageos.local` is only "available" if your router supports Bonjour.
+If you can't connect to the Pi using the command in step 5 above, log in to your router and determine the Pi's assigned IP address in the router's list of connected devices, then replace the `fullpageos.local` address with the IP address.

 ## Configuration